Adroiti/docs-for-code-review-tools/RuboCop/Lint-SafeNavigationChain.md

 The safe navigation operator returns nil if the receiver is nil.
-If you chain an ordinary method call after a safe navigation operator, it raises NoMethodError.
-We should use a safe navigation operator after a safe navigation operator.
+If you chain an ordinary method call after a safe navigation operator, it raises `NoMethodError`.
-This cop checks for the problem outlined above.

 ### Example